tus/tusd/docs/usage-package.md

+---
+title: Usage as a package
+layout: default
+---

 # Using the tusd package programmatically

 Besides from running tusd using the provided binary, you can embed it into your own Go program: